DEL48: 2018: Planning of MUM48

 During a livestream in December 2017, AKB48's general manager Yui Yokoyama announced the formation of MUM48, AKB48's supposed 8th sister group based in Mumbai, India.
-The group will be operated by Rashmi Raj Media Pvt. ltd., a company by producer Rashmi Sharma.
+The group will be operated by Rashmi Raj Media Pvt.
+Ltd., a company by producer Rashmi Sharma.
 An event was held to promote the group, with "girls power" and "women empowerment" as the theme of the group.
 Audition was soon held, but stopped abruptly in July 2018; the website became inaccessible and their social media platform stopped posting.

 2019: Creation of DEL48 and MUB48

 On 19 June 2019, an event was held to announce the formation of DEL48 and MUB48.
 Both groups will be managed by AKS and YKBK48 Entertainment Pvt. ltd., a company headquartered in Gurgaon, with Yoshiya Kato serving as chairman and Rohit Bakshi as CEO of the company.
 The groups would be an addition to the AKB48 overseas sister group, following JKT48, BNK48, MNL48, AKB48 Team SH, AKB48 Team TP, SGO48, and CGM48.
 The groups took their name from the proposed base location of New Delhi and Mumbai, India.
 The groups are based on the concept of 'idols with whom fans can meet' and will be involved in the entertainment industry including theater performance, concert, other entertainment events, music record release, movies, media appearance, etc. Following the announcement, DEL48 launched its own YouTube channel and announced that it would be accepting applications from girls aged between 12 and 20.
-The first round of the first DEL48 audition took place from 19 July 2019, attracting more than 10,000 applicants.
+The first round of the first DEL48 audition took place from 19th to 31st July 2019, attracting more than 10,000 applicants.
 Each audition was five-minutes long, consisting of a singing, acting, and dancing test.
-The audition is scheduled to be closed on 31 July 2019.

 Ahead of AKB48's performance on NHK's 2019 Kouhaku Uta Gassen, it was announced the performance will also include a member of DEL48.
 On 30 December 2019, Glory is introduced in AKB48's theater in Tokyo, becoming the first member to be revealed.
 The remaining 21 members were announced the next day, while Glory performed with AKB48 Group to sing Koi Suru Fortune Cookie.
 The group was confirmed to debut in Spring 2020 by Glory in a Japanese interview.